Veams/documentation/methodology/javascript/modules/methodology__jsModules.md

 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})

 ### IDENTIFYING MODULES
-When bind modules to our markup via the ****data-js-module**** attribute.
-The purpose of data the data-js-module attribute is to help developers easily identify elements that have JavaScript functionality.
+In Veams projects you bind modules to your markup via the ****data-js-module**** attribute.
+The purpose of data the data-js-module attribute is to help developers easily identify which elements have JavaScript functionality.

 [//]: #     ({{/wrapWith}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})